-List of Figures 4
+List t of Figures 4

-Fore eword 5
+For eword 5

 Exe cutive Summary 6

 I. In troduction 7

-G eographic Location 7
+G Geographic Location 7

-Pι urpose and Objective 7
+Р urpose and Objective 7

 II.
-G enesis of the Burrton IGUCA 7
+G Genesis of the Burrton IGUCA 7

 III.
-F Recommendations 9
+7 Task Force Recommendations 9

-IV. ( Conclusions/Order 10
+IV.
+(Order Conclusions 10

-V. D Pata Analysis 11
+V. D Data Analysis 11

-A .
-Groundwater Levels 11
+Α Groundwater Levels 11

-В. Precipitation 18
+В. .
+Precipitation 18

-C. .
+C .
 Groundwater Rights 19

-D .
-Groundwater Use 19
+D Groundwater Use 19

-E. Chloride Concentration 21
+E. .
+Chloride Concentration 21

 Monitoring Network 21

 Burrton Plume Movement 1982 to 2010 25

 Future Movement of the Chloride Plume 32

-E. Wichita Aquifer Storage and Recovery Project 35

-VI. ( GMD #2 Procedures for New Application Review 36
+VI.
+(GMD #2 Procedures for New Application Review 35

 VII.
-IGUCA Review Criteria 37
+IGUCA Review Criteria 35

-(1) Continue the IGUCA with its original or current corrective control provisions 38
+(1) Continue the IGUCA with its original or current corrective control provisions 36

-(2) Reduce the restrictions imposed by one or more corrective control provisions w vithin

-the scope and goals specified in the original IGUCA order 38
+(2) Reduce the restrictions imposed by one or more corrective control provisions verthe scope and goals specified in the original IGUCA order

-(3) Reduce the IGUCA boundaries 38
+(3) Reduce the IGUCA boundaries

-(4) Increase any allocations within the IGUCA 39
+(4) Increase any allocations within the IGUCA

-(5) Address any other issues that have been identified in the review 39 (6) Revoke the IGUCA order and implement alternative measures, if necessary, to address the water issues in the affected areas (7) The restrictions imposed by current corrective control provisions may need to be increased or additional corrective control provisions may be needed (8) The boundaries of the IGUCA may need to be increased 39 VIII.
-Conclusions 42 IX.
-References 42 X. Appendix 43
+(5) Address any other issues that have been identified in the review

+(6) Revoke the IGUCA order and implement alternative measures, if necessary, to address the water issues in the affected areas. .
+37

+(7) The restrictions imposed by current corrective control provisions may need to be increased or additional corrective control provisions may be needed

+Recommendation: .
+37

+(8) The boundaries of the IGUCA may need to be increased .
+37

+Recommendation: .
+37

+VIII. .
+Conclusions .
+40

+IX.
+References .
+41

+Х. А Appendix .
+42